AnnaStakhova/tpc-frontend-task/README.md

  - after 20 questions it shows a thank you page and logs `[question number, answer number]` pairs to the console
  - allows to visually identify it with The Psychometrics Centre brand, creative take on the subject is encouraged
  - is mobile and ultra-wide friendly
-2. Put your work in `tpc-frontend-task-ng` module that you need to create.
+2. Put your work in `tpc-frontend-task-ng` module only (you need to create it).
 3. You can use either NPM or NPM with `@angular/cli` to manage the process of generating output artifacts.
 4. Create a `README.md` and describe how to run it
 5. Create a pull request with your changes to this repository